 Provost-Netter Center Faculty-Community Partnership Award

-We are pleased to announce the Provost/Netter Center Faculty-Community Partnership Award.
-This annual award recognizes Faculty-Community Partnership projects.
+The Provost/Netter Center Faculty-Community Partnership Award is an annual award that recognizes faculty-community partnership projects.
 The amount of the award is $10,000 ($5,000 to the faculty member and $5,000 to the community partner).
 The purpose of the award is to recognize sustained and productive university/community partnerships and to develop or enhance ongoing work.
 Junior and senior faculty along with senior lecturers and associated faculty from any of Penn’s 12 schools are eligible for nomination, together with their community partners.
 Please see below for the complete description and process of nomination.
 If you have any questions or concerns regarding this award, please direct them to the ABCS coordinator, Faustine Sun, at firstname.lastname@example.org

 Criteria for Selection